jinbass/NJCircleLine/README.md

         }
     }

-    // Once you have the reference, you just use them to redraw the line at the desired timing.
+    // Once you have the references, you just use them to redraw the line at the desired timing.
     // If you wanna achieve what the iOS Google Map app is doing, I recommend doing in the mapViewDidChangePosition delegate method of GMSMapView. func mapView(_ mapView: GMSMapView, didChange position: GMSCameraPosition) {
         // Pass the path and cirles to the low level drawDotLine method.